 Oral evaluation

 Pulling a tooth out is not a decision you can make by yourself.
-You will need to pay for an exam during which a dentist will assess what condition your mouth is in.
-Perhaps a simple cavity filling will be enough to save your tooth.
+Before your tooth is extracted, you are likely to undergo a dental examination, which can incur an extra cost of between $50 and $200.
+During this visit, a dentist will assess the condition of your teeth.
+It may happen that a simple cavity filling will be enough to save your tooth.
 It will be a lot cheaper than an extraction.

 This oral evaluation is a good opportunity to find out what needs to be done and how much it might cost.
 You can ask about the optimal type of anesthesia for your case.